-This is part of the reason why so many women freeze up and stay silent while being assaulted.
+This is partly why so many women freeze up and stay silent while being assaulted.
 A good self-defense course will help you to overcome all those years of conditioning to “be polite and quiet” so you can use your voice as a self-defense weapon.

 Tip: Don’t wait until you are being attacked to scream.
 If you think you are under threat, scream your head off.
 It is better to feel like an idiot for screaming unnecessarily then get killed because you questioned your instincts!